-Alex Cora Congratulates Dave Martinez After Nationals Clinch World Series Berth
+NESN

 Manager Dave Martinez likely won’t be looking at his phone while celebrating with his team at Nationals Park, but when he does, he’ll see a congratulatory message from Sox manager Alex Cora on Instagram.

 “Felicidades Dave, excelente trabajo. 🇵🇷 está orgulloso de ti. #WorldSeries2019,” Cora captioned the photo of the two standing together, which roughly translates to, “Congratulates Dave, excellent job.
-He’s proud of you.”
+Puerto Rico is proud of you.”

 On July 2, 2018, Cora and Martinez managed the first game in MLB history as managers of Puerto Rican decent for their respective teams.